Home 5 About Us 5 Why geared dry bulk shipping?

 Attractive market dynamics

-The geared dry bulk market is characterised by constrained world fleet growth with a historically low orderbook and strong demand for shipping capacity due to generally improving global economic conditions and due to the nature of Handysize and Supra/Ultramax cargoes which serve basic population needs.
+The geared dry bulk market is characterised by constrained world fleet growth with a near historically low orderbook and stable demand for shipping capacity due to generally improving global economic conditions and due to the nature of Handysize and Supra/Ultramax cargoes which serve basic population needs.

 Demand is resilient and diversified

-The group of cargoes which primarily make up Handysize and Supra/Ultramax vessel cargoes are called ‘Minor Bulks’ with demand largely driven by GDP and population growth.
+The group of cargoes which primarily make up Handysize and Supra/Ultramax vessel cargoes are Grains and what are called ‘Minor Bulks’ with demand largely driven by GDP and population growth.

 Handysize vessels are relatively small in dimension and carrying capacity amongst dry bulk vessels (a typical Handysize vessel ranges from 28,000 to 42,000 dead-weight tonnes) while Supra/Ultramax vessels are slightly larger (from 42,000 to 70,000 dead-weight tonnes).
 They are the only ‘Geared’ segments of the global dry bulk fleet meaning that they have on-board cranes to self-load and discharge, which is particularly attractive where shoreside infrastructure is not as developed.
 Due to these features and their shallower draughts, Handysize and Supra/Ultramax vessels are able to access a far greater number of ports around the world than larger ships.